3dgeo-heidelberg/etrainee/course/module1/05_spatio_temporal_data_fusion/05_spatio-temporal_data_fusion.md

 With remote sensing time series (RSTS) data we have (at least) two general options for the fusion step (regardless of the fusion level):

-1) We can either maintain individual data values (observations, features or decisons) from multiple systems and merge them into a denser time series (hopefully with less gaps in space and time), or
+1. We can either maintain individual data values (observations, features or decisons) from multiple systems and merge them into a denser time series (hopefully with less gaps in space and time), or
-2) We aggregate values from multiple systems:
+2. We aggregate values from multiple systems:
-    * i.e., we may use observations (such as spectral band reflectance) or derived higher-level features (such as vegetation indices or morphometric/geometric features from raster DEMs or 3D point clouds (e.g., slope gradient, roughness or height above ground)) as input for a classifier; at decision-level we may take an ensemble from multiple decisions (e.g. majority vote from multiple classifiers or median value from multiple regression models)
+    * We may use observations (such as spectral band reflectance) or derived higher-level features (such as vegetation indices or morphometric/geometric features from raster DEMs or 3D point clouds (e.g., slope gradient, roughness or height above ground)) as input for a classifier.
+    * At decision-level we may take an ensemble from multiple decisions (e.g. majority vote from multiple classifiers or median value from multiple regression models).

 The ideal data fusion level depends on the analysis task and the characteristics of the datasets (also relative to each other).